 JAIE LAPLANTE, DIRECTOR OF PROGRAMMING

 Thom Powers divides his time between New York, Miami and Toronto with roles in several festivals.
-In his five years at Miami Dade College’s Miami Film Festival, he’s been an early advocate of documentaries such as 20 Feet From Stardom, Blackfish and Finding Vivian Maier, that went on to acclaim (and sometimes Academy Awards).
+He is also the host of the podcast Pure Nonfiction interviewing documentary filmmakers.
+He has served as Senior Programmer, Documentary Cinema Miami Film Festival since 2011, where he’s been an early advocate of documentaries such as 20 Feet From Stardom, Blackfish, RBG and Finding Vivian Maier, that went on to acclaim (and sometimes Academy Awards).
 The New York Times described him as a “kingmaker for documentaries” for his programming at the Toronto International Film Festival, where he launched titles such as Undefeated and Inside Job, which later won Oscars.